-Salt Lake City Mayor Erin Mendenhall has issued a declaration of a State of Local Emergency to prepare for the potential spread of COVID-19 and is providing continuing guidance for our City.
-There will be no interruption of service for public utilities, including water and trash pickup.
+Salt Lake City Mayor Erin Mendenhall is providing continuing guidance for our City in response to COVID-19.
+There is no interruption of service for public utilities, including water and trash pickup.

 Below is a summary of the actions the Community & Neighborhoods Department (which includes Transportation, Engineering, Housing and Neighborhood Development, Planning, Building Services and Civil Enforcement, Capitol Asset and Real Estate Services Team, and Civic Engagement Team) is taking in response to the directive to limit contact between staff, partners, and the general public as a result of the COVID-19 pandemic.
 As the COVID-19 situation is constantly changing, CAN anticipates that processes will evolve over time to ensure the health and safety of staff and the public.
 Critical issues and Division processes are listed below.
 We understand that many external factors continue to change and be fluid and we are working to be as prepared for the changes as possible.
 Please expect changes as we identify additional needs and figure out operational improvements.

 We have instructed all Staff to cease attending all community meetings in person.
 We have told them that they can and should be available via telephone, Skype, Microsoft Teams, WebEx, etc. where possible and that they should continue to provide requested materials via email.
 A list of CAN divisions can be found here.